tarampampam/nod32-update-mirror/README-docker.md

 * Test webui on http://127.0.0.1.
   - Do not test on http://localhost, it contains nginx start pages.
+  - `<target directory>` now contains update files.
-  - Look into the <target directory>, it contains the website files Maybe add there the files from `./webroot`
+    You can add there files from `./webroot` distr directory.